bloominstituteoftechnology/back-end-project-week/README.md

 We recommend that you finish all the MVP features before trying to deploy.

-- Add data persistenc using a Relational Database.
+- Add data persistence using a Relational Database.
 We suggest you start with `SQLite3`.
 - Create a Web API for the React application you built in the front-end project week.
 - Build endpoints for each of the following features:
   - Display a list of notes.